How more than 100 American soccer players abroad fared this weekend

 Eliteserien

-Lillestrom defender Stefan Antonijevic: entered in the 87th minute in 3-1 victory at Sandefjord
+Lillestrom defender Stefan Antonijevic: in the 18 but did not play in 1-0 defeat to Valerenga

 SLOVAKIA